aluo123/Project-Euler/README.md

 [My profile](https://projecteuler.net/profile/a.luo123.png)

 ###[Problem 67](https://projecteuler.net/problem=67)/[18](https://projecteuler.net/problem=18) - Maximum Sum Paths 1 && 2

+The biggest worry with this problem was efficiency.
+Given that brute force would not be a sustainable option for Problem 67, I went straight for a more elegant solution.
+The end result was inspired by my solution to Problem 14, the Longest Collatz Sequence.
+I had two jagged arrays, one for the original numbers from the triangle and another for the max sum paths.
+This way, I would store max sums as I find them, essentially building it from the bottom up.
+Finding the max sum of the upper layer would be the simple matter of comparing the two sums just below it.

 Relevant files: [MaxSumPath.java](MaxSumPath.java), [p067_triangle.txt](p067_triangle.txt), [sample1.txt](sample1.txt)

 ###[Problem 25](https://projecteuler.net/problem=25) - 1000-digit Fibonacci number